ShawnicusMaximus/Asteroids/PLANNED FEATURES.md

 ## Planned Enhancements for Asteroids Game

 ### Core Mechanics & Movement
-- Add acceleration to the player movement
+COMPLETE- Add acceleration to the player movement
-- Make the objects wrap around the screen instead of disappearing
+COMPLETE- Make the objects wrap around the screen instead of disappearing

 ### Collision & Hitbox Improvements
 - Make the ship have a triangular hitbox instead of a circular one